Copyright |

 The acting was believable and exceptional; each character was portrayed in their truest form as if the actors had lived during that period.
 Originally the lead role was offered to Tom Hiddleston but he chose to do Kong: Skull Island instead.
 However, Jack Huston as Judah Ben-Hur was outstanding and he clearly portrayed what happens to a man that has been betrayed by someone they consider family.
 Toby Kebbell’s as the adoptive Roman brother Messala Severus was also outstanding, he portrays a man who is haunted by his grandsire’s past mistakes and in trying to prove himself to the world he realizes that above all else, he does not have to prove himself to his family – whether in blood or not.
 Because he learns, alongside Judah, that forgiving someone means that you also forgive yourself.

 Overall, I found Ben-Hur movie to have a great cast and a great message.
-Even though this is a faith-based film, I believe that it can be appreciated as a good movie with positive elements by anyone regardless of religious background or beliefs.
+Even though this is a faith-based film, I believe that it can be appreciated as a good movie with positive elements by anyone regardless of religious background or beliefs.“How many Romans do you even know?
+Have you ever had a conversation with a single one in your life?
+Don't spit your hate for all when you don't even know one.”

 - Judah Ben-Hur, to Dismas